lucacastoro/pumpkins/README.md

 In[2]: host = pumpkins.Host('http://localhost:8080', username='admin', password='admin')
 In[3]: print(host.me)
 ```
+...should do the work.

+## Testing
-...should do the work, but more usefully it is possible to run the library's embedded unit tests issuing
-a command like:
+The library comes with a builtin simple unit test suite, it is possible to run it issuing a command like:

 `docker run --rm -it -v $PWD:/staging pumpkins python3 /staging/pumpkins.py`

 (note that is not necessary to expose TCP/UDP ports for the tests to be executed).

+## Notes
 The Docker image is used only for developing/purpose testing, as such it makes little sense to embed
 the Python library itself inside it, more useful is mounting the repository root folder
 into the container file system so to be able to edit the .py file on the fly.